Today, we will talk about the remarkable effects music has on our brain and how different music genres can help us in our daily activities.

 The music builds powerful emotional connections in our brain.
 Whenever you hear a song that you listened to in childhood, you may relive the time when you first heard it.

-These effects of music on the brain are even more pronounced in dementia patients.
+These effects of music are even more pronounced in the brains of dementia patients.
 This non-profit suggests music can help Alzheimer’s patients stay more mentally alert and prevents delirium.

 You can try to use this remarkable feature of music when preparing for an exam.
 Listen to a track while reading the textbook.
 Then listen to it right before an exam to freshen up the memory.